 A mild climate

-Let's start by explaining that Switzerland is not covered in snow all year long, not even in Winter.
-The higher areas, from about 1,500 m, are mostly covered in snow in Winter time (late December to March).
-Mountains tops (3,000 - 3,500 m and up) are covered in snow all year long.
+Let's start by explaining that Switzerland is not covered in snow all year long, not even in winter.
+The higher areas, from about 1,500 m, are mostly covered in snow in winter time (late December to March).
+Mountains tops (3,000 - 3,500 m and up) are usually covered in snow all year long, although the amoun of white peaks in summer decreases due to global warming.
 The lower valleys have quite a mild climate though.
 The climate in Switzerland is strongly influenced by the relatively nearby Atlantic.
 Winds from the Atlantic transport moist and mild maritime air into Switzerland.

 A varying climate